 CPRC services are still available to all currently enrolled students; however, all sessions have moved to Telemental Health only at this time.
 To receive services, you must: be a currently enrolled IHCC student, located in Iowa, have access to computer audio/video capabilities, internet, and/or a private phone line, and be located in a confidential space that is free of any threat to your safety.

-- Telemental Health – Telecounseling via Doxy.me is a HIPAA protected, live interactive audio/video meeting (Please fill out the Consent Form and review these Instructions prior to the scheduled session).
+- Telemental Health – Telecounseling via Doxy.me is a HIPAA protected, live interactive audio/video meeting.
+You may review these instructions prior to the scheduled session.

 Additionally, our advocates from Crisis Intervention Services will be working remotely.
 You can reach them via email, phone, Facetime, and Zoom.
 Their crisis line, 1-800-270-1620, is operated 24/7 by staff.
 For domestic violence emergencies, please call 1-800-464-8340 (provided by Family Crisis Center).

 In case of a mental health emergency or crisis situation, you may contact: